-Painted Lady Butterflies Are Flying Works of Art
+A Painted Lady Butterfly is a Flying Work of Art

-Learn how to attract and identify painted lady butterflies and caterpillars.
-Learn what they eat and what host plants you should grow.
+Learn how to attract and identify a painted lady butterfly and caterpillar.
+Find out what they eat and what host plants you should grow.

 A painted lady butterfly has an orange and black patterned upper wing with white dots and four or five black dots along each hindwing.
 Underwings have a dark brown and tan segmented design with four or five dots on the hindwing’s edge.
 Their wingspan is 2 to 2 7/8 inches.

 Check out 6 common swallowtail butterflies you should know.